Windows 11: User interface

 Task View, a feature introduced in Windows 10, features a refreshed design, and supports giving separate wallpapers to each virtual desktop.
-The window snapping functionality has been enhanced with two additional features; hovering over a window's maximize button displays pre-determined "Snap Layouts" for tiling multiple windows onto a display, and tiled arrangement of windows can be minimized and restored from the taskbar as a "snap group".
+The window snapping functionality has been enhanced with two additional features; hovering over a window's maximize button displays predetermined "Snap Layouts" for tiling multiple windows onto a display, and tiled arrangement of windows can be minimized and restored from the taskbar as a "snap group".
 When a display is disconnected in a multi-monitor configuration, the windows that were previously on that display will be minimized rather than automatically moved to the main display.
 If the same display is reconnected, the windows are restored to their prior location.

-In June 2025, Microsoft unveiled a new user experience for Windows 11 designed for handheld gaming PCs such as the then-upcoming ROG Xbox Ally; similarly to SteamOS, it can boot directly into the Xbox app and bypass the Windows desktop entirely, reducing resource consumption and providing a more console-like interface.
+In June 2025, Microsoft unveiled Xbox mode, a new interface designed primarily for handheld gaming PCs; similarly to SteamOS, it boots directly into the Xbox app and bypasses the Windows desktop entirely, reducing resource consumption and providing a more console-like interface.
 The task switcher and lock screen also have optimizations for gamepad input.
-The new mode will initially be available the ROG Xbox Ally, and become available to other devices in 2026.
+The new mode was a timed exclusive to the ROG Xbox Ally, and become generally available in April 2026 in selected territories.